- Early signs of an allergic reaction are rash, hives, and itchiness.

 Peanut allergy is more common than ever before; its prevalence has tripled in the past ten years.
-Approximately 1-2% of children in the United States have a diagnosed peanut allergy.
-Peanut allergy usually starts by age 2 with 75% of allergic reactions happening the first time a child has peanuts.
-Approximately twenty percent of people with peanut allergies can have a life-threatening reaction when they eat peanuts.
+One in thirteen children living in the United States has a diagnosed peanut allergy.
+Peanut allergy usually starts by age 2 years, with 75% of allergic reactions happening the first time a child has peanuts.
+Approximately 20% of people with peanut allergies can have a life-threatening reaction when they eat peanuts.
+If you are allergic to peanuts or nuts, you should always carry an Epinephrine Auto Injector (EAI) prescribed by your health care provider and a smart phone.

 What causes allergies to foods such as peanuts?

-When a person has a peanut allergy, the body’s immune system reacts to one or more of the proteins found in peanuts, triggering the release of histamine and other chemicals; the action of these substances on skin and other organs causes allergy symptoms.
-People at risk for peanut allergy are allergic people to begin with, and often have other allergic conditions such as other food allergies, asthma, eczema, or hay fever and usually have relatives with allergic conditions as well.
+When a person has peanut allergy, the body’s immune system reacts to one or more of the proteins found in peanuts, triggering the release of histamine and other chemicals; the action of these substances on skin and other organs causes allergy symptoms.
+Children at risk for peanut allergy often have other allergic conditions such as other food allergies, asthma, eczema, or hay fever, and can have relatives with allergic conditions as well.

-Peanuts are from plants that grow in the ground, unlike tree nuts which come from trees.
-Being from different plant families, peanuts are not the same as tree nuts (almonds, alnuts, cashews, etc.) However, studies show that as many as 25-50 percent of people with peanut allergies also have tree nut allergies.
-Allergy testing can tell you if you have allergies to tree nuts; if you are already able to eat tree nuts, then you don’t have allergies to those nuts you are already eating!
+Peanuts are vegetables, coming from plants that grow in the ground; tree nuts are the seeds of fruits that come from trees.
+As such, peanuts are classified differently from tree nuts (almonds, walnuts, cashews, etc.).
+Approximately 35% of people with peanut allergies also have allergic reactions to tree nuts.
+However, if you are already able to eat tree nuts without a reaction, then you don’t have allergies to those nuts you are already eating and testing for those nuts is not necessary!

 Why do peanut allergies get special attention?

 Peanuts and tree nuts are the most common causes of severe life-threatening allergic reactions.
-Every year, it’s estimated 150 deaths are caused by allergic reactions to peanuts and nuts, despite best efforts to avoid exposure.
+Every year, hundreds of deaths are caused by allergic reactions to peanuts and nuts, even with best efforts to avoid exposure.
 Very small amounts of peanuts can cause reactions, although most symptoms are caused by the equivalent of one peanut kernel or more.

-Because of the many ways a person can come into contact with peanuts, it takes careful planning to maintain a peanut-safe environment for people who are allergic.
+Because of the many ways a person can be exposed to peanuts, it takes careful planning to maintain a peanut-safe environment for people who are allergic.

 What are the most common symptoms of peanut allergy?